Non-EEA citizens, or EU/EEA/Swiss citizens without Settled/Pre-Settled Status

 Short study programmes

-If you will be a non-EU student on a study programme of less than six months’ duration and wish to work in the UK, make sure that you enter the UK with a Student Visa, not a visitor visa or short-term study visa, because those forbid you from undertaking any work in the UK.
+If you will be a non-EU student on a study programme of less than six months’ duration and wish to work in the UK, make sure that you enter the UK with a Student Visa.
+A Standard Visitor visa forbids you from undertaking any work in the UK.

-International students pay the same tax as UK residents.
-If you earn less than £12,500 in one financial year (2019/20 tax year figures), you will not have to pay any tax.
+International students pay the same tax as UK residents, and have the same Personal Allowance - that means if you earn less than £12,570 in one financial year (2022/23 tax year figures), you will not have to pay any income tax.

 Any paid work that you do at the Academy will be taxed, but you can claim a refund with the repayment claim form P50.
 You can find this on the website of Her Majesty’s Revenue and Customs (HMRC).